 “I never imagined that you were the one being pursued.
 I never imagined you were in danger.
 I only thought the worst of you, and for that I apologize.”

 Wide eyed, she accepted his apology.
-“No hard feelings,” she managed to squeak out, still not able to make eye contact.
+“No hard feelings,” she managed to squeak out, still not able to turn and look at him head on.

 Boss continued, “During my research, I read the reports.
 I read all of the police reports.
 You are an incredible woman.
 You survived some things 99% of us couldn’t have and things that 100% of us hope to never endure.
 You’re clearly good at design and have made a decent living from it, so clearly you are not out for Tucker’s money, just his heart, and I hope you accept it.
 I really think he has already given it to you.”